 "most of the patrons that come in for a cup of tea remain to see the pictures, and those who come to see the pictures usually stop for a tea or coffee, a sandwich, a jam tart, or a piece of the famous Scotch short bread".

 Most city centre venues were first-run, meaning that they showed films on the date of release.
 This meant that sometimes their programmes were quite similar, so all these other attractions were crucial for competition.
 During the war years, these first-run cinemas started showing 'exclusive' feature films, so their advertising became more focused on the films and their stars.
-This lead to them hosting premieres and visits from film actors, like Vera Reynolds whose visit to the Regent Picture House in Glasgow was captured in a local topical film.
+This lead to them hosing premieres and visits from film actors, like

 - Vera Reynolds Visits Regent Picture House, Glasgow